The Catchments Remediation Rate (CRR) is a special rate paid by Hornsby Shire residents to fund projects that repair and protect local waterways.

 Current CRR- Capital Works Projects

-- Two biofiltration basins are planned for Pennant Hill Park and Asquith Oval, Asquith.
+- Two biofiltration basins have been constructed at: Pennant Hills Park and Asquith Oval, Asquith.

 What else does the CRR fund?